 Khaled Mattawa Named MacArthur Fellow

-Congratulations to Khaled Mattawa (Poetry, 1994) who is among the 2014 recipients of the MacArthur Foundation Fellowships.
+Congratulations to Khaled Mattawa (1994 Graduate, Poetry) who is among the 2014 recipients of the MacArthur Foundation Fellowships.
 Mattawa received a B.A.
 (1989) at the University of Tennessee at Chattanooga, an M.A. and M.F.A.
 (1994) from Indiana University at Bloomington, and a Ph.D.
 (2009) from Duke University.
 He is currently an associate professor in the Department of English Language and Literature at the University of Michigan, Ann Arbor.

 Mattawa is the 2010 recipient of the Academy of American Poets Fellowship and in 2014 he was elected a Chancellor of the Academy of American Poets.
 He has received a Guggenheim fellowship, a translation grant from the National Endowment for the Arts, the Alfred Hodder Fellowship from Princeton University, the PEN American Center Poetry Translation Prize, and three Pushcart Prizes.

 In addition to translating numerous volumes of Arab poetry, he is author of Mahmoud Darwish: The Poet’s Art and His Nation (2014); co-editor of Post Gibran: Anthology of New Arab American Writing (1999) and Dinarzad’s Children: An Anthology of Contemporary Arab American Fiction (2004, 2009); and the author of four collections of poetry, including Tocqueville (2010).